Remote Senior Full-Stack Web Developer

 We're looking for an experienced, independent, autonomous, and analytical problem solver to join our team as a full-time Remote Senior Full-stack Developer.

 You should be dynamic and tech-agnostic enough to swap between technologies or projects.
 You'll be someone who is always striving for continuous professional development.

 You'll take part in all phases of the SDLC: task estimation, development, testing, debugging, pull request QA, collaborative whiteboarding, etc.

-We're looking for someone who is autonomous and independent — we have no desire to micromanage our team members, especially those at a senior level.
-As such, you'll be expected to be able to see projects through from conception to completion, within the project deadline and to a high standard.
+You should be able to see projects through from conception to completion, within the project deadline and to a high standard.
 The quality of the work we produce for our clients is extremely important to our brand, so a keen eye for detail is essential.

 You'll be an enthusiastic, self-motivated individual with a passion to learn and use new technologies independently or as part of the team.
 You'll have excellent knowledge of key software design and development principles, and will also undertake any other duties as required.

 - As we're a fully remote team, good communication is essential.
 Being able to describe a problem you're having with enough detail is important.
 We have a once-a-week team-wide retrospective on Friday afternoons, monthly 121s, and bi-weekly lunch calls, so voice/audio communication is also essential